andrewchambers/shardfs/README.md

 - The top level directory does not support renaming files.
 - Hard links are not supported.
+- Directories are distributed by path hash and do not understand free space.
 - The code does not exist yet.

 # Basic usage